dbishoponline/jira-project-template/README.md

 # Tutorial: Creating a project template

-This sample plugin demonstrates how to create a custom project template plugin for JIRA 6.0.7 and later.
+This sample plugin demonstrates how to create a custom project template plugin for Jira 6.0.7 and later.
 For a full discussion of this sample, see the tutorial at:
 [Tutorial - Creating a project template][1].

 ## Running locally